aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/cases/casesave.rst

 The procedure :aimms:func:`CaseSave` saves the data to the current case.
-If there is no current case, then the procedure behaves exactly as the ``CaseSaveAs`` procedure.
+If there is no current case, then the procedure behaves exactly as the :aimms:func:`CaseSaveAs` procedure.
 If the case has active references to datasets that contain changed data, then these datasets are saved as well.

 .. code-block:: aimms